batfish/af19-demo/README.md

 ## Policies

 The `policies` folder contains pytest-based policies.  `conftest.py` has the test setup and the remaining files have different policies.
-These policies can be run on an already-initialized snapshot, or a snapshot can be initialized as part of running them if `BF_INIT_SNAPSHOT` environment variable is set to `yes`.

 The `ansible-policies` folder contains Ansible-based policies.
 Ansible policy playbooks assume that the snapshot has already been initialized.